Mx-One/Quote-Master/README.md

 <p> <b>QUOTE MASTER</b> app is designed to streamline the process of creating quotes, making it quick and effortless.
 Originally developed for a specific stone manufacturing company, this app is versatile enough to benefit others in the industry with minor modifications.
 Its user-friendly interface ensures that generating quotes is both fast and straightforward, catering to the unique needs of businesses looking for efficiency and accuracy in their quoting process. </p>

 ## Features
-- **Auto formating**: Fill the pre-defined forms that will automatically format to a beatiful quote.
+- **Auto Formatting**: Utilize pre-defined forms that automatically format information into a beautifully crafted quote, saving you time and effort.
-- **CSV data**: Upload data from CSV file to automatically fill the forms without manual inputs.
+- **CSV Data Import**: Effortlessly upload data from CSV files to auto-populate the forms, eliminating the need for manual input and reducing the potential for errors.
-- **PDF convetation**: The file get saved in PDF format.
+- **PDF Conversion**: Securely save your quotes in PDF format for easy sharing, archiving, and printing, ensuring they look professional across all devices.
-- **Optimal cutting layout**: Calculate the material quantity required to do the job.
-The algorithm creates an optimal cutting layout showing the best way to cut to minimize waste.
+- **Optimal Cutting Layout**: Utilize an algorithm to calculate the precise material quantity required for each job.
+The app generates an optimal cutting layout, demonstrating the most efficient way to cut materials to minimize waste and maximize resource usage.

-### Test the app
+## Test the app
 The app is live and can be tested [HERE](https://quote-master-57500bcdd825.herokuapp.com/)